-In order for the directors and officers of the SPAC to fulfil their fiduciary duties and prepare the information circular and prospectus required in connection with the approval of the qualifying acquisition, due diligence on a proposed acquisition target is necessary (including financial, tax and legal due diligence).
-The due diligence process is a major expense of the SPAC and time commitment for management of the SPAC.
+In order for the directors and officers of the SPAC to fulfil their fiduciary duties and prepare the information circular and prospectus required in connection with the approval of the qualifying acquisition, extensive due diligence on a proposed acquisition target will be necessary (including financial, tax and legal due diligence).
+The due diligence proces will be a major expense of the SPAC and time commitment for management of the SPAC.